Close

 What is the Structure of the ITR-6 Form?

 Understanding the intricacies of various Income Tax Return (ITR) forms is paramount.
-ITR-6 serves as the designated form for filing tax returns for companies and entities other than individuals.
-The Form has been divided into two parts and several schedules:
+ITR-6 is the designated form for filing tax returns for companies and entities other than individuals.
+The form has been divided into two parts and several schedules:

 Part A: Comprehensive Information